vojdan/ssr-issue-repro/README.md

 1. Create a Firebase project
 2. Update the `.firebaserc` file with the new project ID
-3. Update the `firebaseConfig` in `nextjs/lib/firebase/config.ts` with the firebae API keys
+3. Update the `firebaseConfig` in `nextjs/lib/firebase/config.ts` with the Firebase API keys
 4. Enable Firebase Auth and App Hosting
 5. Deploy to Vercel or Firebase App Hosting
-6. Test the SSR Auth works
+6. Test the SSR Auth works as expected
 7. Add the correct API key restriction to the project (the domain where the app is hosted)
 8. Test the SSR Auth fails
 9. Remove the API key restriction and test the SSR Auth works again (Note: might need to reinstall the Service Worker or open an incognito window.
 "Chrome > Application > Service Workers > Update on reload" seems to work as well.)